blbadger/blbadger.github.io/logistic-map.md

 ### Introduction: periodic trajectories in the logistic map

-The logistic map was derived from a differential equation describing population growth, studied by Robert May.
+The logistic map was derived from a differential equation describing population growth, popularized by Robert May.
 The dynamical equation is as follows:

 $$x_{n+1} = rx_n (1 - x_n) \tag{1}$$